 “I have the simplest taste.
 I am always satisfied with the best.”– Oscar Wilde

 The Oscar Wilde suite is nothing less than a stunning homage to the brilliant writer.
-Photograph by Elliott Wakefield, courtesy of L’Hotel.
+Photo by Elliot Wakefield for L’Hotel.

 Irish novelist, playwright, poet and lyricist Oscar Fingal O’Flahertie Wilde took a basement room in Paris at the L’Hotel, previously known as L’Alsace, for the last two years of his life.
 Wilde first visited Paris in 1867 with his mother at the height of the “Belle Époque,” which made a profound impression on him and his art.
 Considered one of the greatest writers in the English language, the Dublin born Wilde achieved remarkable fame and fortune in the early 1890s.
 His work included “The Picture of Dorian Gray” (his only novel), and the plays, “The Importance of Being Earnest” (subtitled, “A Trivial Comedy for Serious People”), “Lady Windermere’s Fan,” “An Ideal Husband” and “A Woman of No Importance.”
 His talent was only met by his witticisms and flamboyant lifestyle.